eclipse-bluechi/bluechi/doc/docs/monitoring/peers.md

 Monitor path: /org/eclipse/bluechi/monitor/1
 ```

 It will print the path of the monitor.
 This path is required to attach event listener to it.
-Lets open a new terminal and start the listening script:
+Let's open a new terminal and start the listening script:

 ```bash
 $ python only-listen.py /org/eclipse/bluechi/monitor/1